awsdocs/aws-net-developer-guide/doc_source/net-dg-setup.rst

 * (Required) Microsoft Visual Studio 2010 or later

-* (Required) The the SDK
+* (Required) The SDK

-* (Recommended) |TVSlong|, a plugin that provides a user interface for managing your AWS resources from Visual Studio, and includes the the SDK.
+* (Recommended) |TVSlong|, a plugin that provides a user interface for managing your AWS resources from Visual Studio, and includes the SDK.
 For more information, see :tvs-ug:`Using the AWS Toolkit for Visual Studio <welcome>`.

 .. note:: We recommend using Visual Studio Professional 2010 or higher to implement your applications.